amita-kapoor/Behavioural-Cloning-SDC/writeup_report.md

 It was obvious to coimplete the challenge something more was needed.
 Recently a new technique **Batch Normalization** was proposed by Ioffe and Szegedy in the paper, ["Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift"](https://arxiv.org/abs/1502.03167), according to them it acheives higher accuracy in less time.
 Time here was indeed short, since the previous model took roughly 3-4 hours in training for only 30 epochs, and even after that I could see from the loss plots that model is still learning and increasing epochs will be good.

+And so I used BatchNormalization instead of droput.
 It did the trick.
 The complete model is defined in the model.py file in lines 104-134.

 #### 2. Attempts to reduce overfitting in the model